Skip to content

 What life with Holiday looks like

-Holiday is a large young adult dog waiting at Many Tears Animal Rescue in Llanelli.
+Holiday is a medium-sized young adult dog waiting at Many Tears Animal Rescue in Llanelli.

 Note from the shelter: Fear-based behavioral issues, hand-shy, may bite when overwhelmed, needs gradual socialization and house training